gbif/analytics/README.md

 ##Analytics

-> This is the source repository for the site http://analytics.gbif-uat.org which is currently under development.
+> This is the source repository for the site http://gbif.org/analytics.

 ### What are the analytics?
 GBIF have started development to capture various metrics and enable monitoring of data trends.